frankiefab100/Web3Collectives/README.md

 ## **Sponsor** ❤

-If you like this project, please give a star ⭐ and/or consider buying me coffee(s).
+If you like this project, please give it a star ⭐ and/or consider buying me a coffee(s).
 Every donation is appreciated.

   <a href="https://www.buymeacoffee.com/frankiefab100">
     <img width="120px"src="https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black">